dp50mm/electrowetting-experiments/README.md

 First an introduction on Microfluidics to provide the functional context for the experiments of the hackathon.

-## Microfluidics
+## Microfluidics design context

-What is microfluidics?
+Why microfluidics?

 To answer this question we first have to look at the people working with fluids.
 In chemistry and biology research you work a lot with fluids.
 Over the years a whole set of _tools_ has been developed to work with fluids by hand in the laboratory.
 These are tools such as the: